tinywasm/devtui/README.md

 **Decoupled Design**: DevTUI follows consumer-driven interface design - your application defines UI interfaces, DevTUI implements them.
 This enables zero coupling, easy testing, and pluggable UI implementations.

-**What DevTUI does**: Takes messages from your handlers via a `progress` channel and displays them in a clean, organized terminal interface with tabs, navigation, and automatic formatting.
+**What DevTUI does**: Takes messages from your handlers via a `progress` channel or an internal `log()` function and displays them in a clean, organized terminal interface with tabs, navigation, and automatic formatting.

-**What DevTUI doesn't do**: Validate data, handle errors, or manage business logic.
-Your handlers are responsible for their own state and decisions - DevTUI just shows whatever they tell it to show.
+**Unified Architecture**: DevTUI uses a single entry point (`AddHandler`) for all types of content.
+Handlers can optionally implement the `Loggable` interface to receive a logger from DevTUI, enabling automatic message tracking and a clean "last log only" display.

 ![devtui](tui.jpg)